omonimus1/blog-jade-rubick/content/posts/2021-09-11--coordination-models/index.md

 9. **Centralized liaison**.
 A variation of the Liaison model, where you have representatives from a number of teams form a working group.
 10. **Merged group** (aka DevOps pattern).
 Two groups that previously passed work between each other are merged.
 11. **Task force**.
 Temporarily create a merged team that focuses on a particular outcome, maximizing short-term collaboration.
+12. **Away team**.
+Part or all of a team does work in another team's area.
+Lasts for the duration of a project.
-12. **Tiger team**.
+13. **Tiger team**.
 A long-lived team that does work in other team's territories (and that's how they are defined, as a boundary-less team).
-13. **Objective expert**.
+14. **Objective expert**.
 An expert or group of experts produce measurements or reports that help visualize problems, to drive behavioral changes.
-14. **Work demander**.
+15. **Work demander**.
 A team demands work of other teams, and they have to do the work.
-15. **Cousin team**.
+16. **Cousin team**.
 Change the management hierarchy so teams that need to collaborate have the same Director.
-16. **Community of practice**.
+17. **Community of practice**.
 Support specialists across cross-functional teams by creating a group that shares information and practices, and often defines standards.

 ## More detail coming soon